Tom Dooley - Hang Down Your Head and Cry

 Curious and Curiouser

 There was a sheriff Jim Grayson and surely that was on record somewhere and that could be believed but there was a Yankee some said was a teacher that had fallen hard for Laura, yet she rejected him.
-Some said his name was Bob Cummings yet in other tales he is Jim Grayson and according to this author there were no schools in this area before the Civil War or for many years afterward.
+Some said his name was Bob Cummings yet in other tales he is Jim Grayson and according to this author, there were no schools in this area before the Civil War or for many years afterward.
 So why would someone say he was a teacher, he questions?
 Because there were no schools does not mean that a Yankee come south could not be a teacher?
-This man though without argument, whatever his name, has caused the suspicion, capture and killing of Tom Dula, that much is agreed upon.
+This man though without argument, whatever his name, has caused the suspicion, capture, and killing of Tom Dula.
+That much is agreed upon.

 They would not have suspected or went after Tom I believe if not for this man, a stranger really, and someone in the story says that is indeed true.
 He nailed Tom as the murderer leaving no doubt in anyone’s mind.
-It was even said he found the grave, among many other tales but it was said 75 men went searching once Laura came up missing.
+It was even said he found the grave, among many other tales but it was said seventy-five men went searching once Laura came up missing.
 Why was he never suspected?

 More Than One Man Left After Laura's Death